srijanstha619-rgb/Foundation-of-Computer-Science/mysql/README.md

 The College Club Membership database was successfully transformed from an unnormalized structure into a fully normalized design (1NF → 3NF).

 This improves efficiency, consistency, and scalability of the database system.

+Author: Srijan Shrestha
+Bachelor of Cybersecurity and Ethical Hacking